digital-asset/cn-quickstart/README.md

 $ make shell
 ```

-If a container fails to start there are a couple of things to try:
+If a container fails to start, there are a few things to try:

 - Ensure Docker Compose is configured to allocate enough memory.
 The recommended minimum total memory is 8 GB.
 - Start fresh with `make clean-all` and then delete all the Docker images and volumes as well.